precious/opt2env/README.md

 You can echo help based on your OPTSTRING and USAGE.
 To do this call
 `echo_help "$USAGE" "$OPTSTRING"`

+To reduce space taken by opt2env in your code you can use [minified version](http://bash-minifier.appspot.com/?url=https://raw.github.com/precious/opt2env/master/opt2env.sh)

 ### Examples
 1.
 ```bash